-There are three different modes you can choose for the connection backup as described in Table 30.
+There are three different modes you can choose for the connection backup as described in Table 31.

-ltem Description Enable backup routes switching Enables the customized backup routes setting made on the whole configuration page .
+Item Description Enable backup routes switching Enables the customized backup routes setting made on the whole configuration page .
 If disabled (unchecked), the backup routes system operates in the default mechanism, as described in Chapter 3.8.1.
 Mode Single WAN Just one interface is used for the WAN communication at a time.
 Other interfaces (if enabled) are used as the backup routes for the WAN communication when the active interface fails (based on the priorities set).
 Just one interface, currently active, is allowed to access the router from a network outside the router.
-Multiple WANs Just one interface is used for the WAN communication at a time.
+Multiple WANS Just one interface is used for the WAN communication at a time.
 Other interfaces (if enabled) are used as the backup routes for the WAN communication when the active interface fails (based on the priorities set).
+Multiple WANS Just one interface is used for the WAN communication at a time.
+Other interfaces (if enabled) are used as the backup routes for the WAN communication when the active interface fails (based on the priorities set).
 The router is accessible from networks outside on all enabled interfaces.
 This is the only difference from the Single WAN mode.
 Load Balancing In this mode, it is possible to split the volume of data passing through individual WAN interfaces.
 If the mode was chosen, the weight for every interface is enabled in the GUI and can be set.
 This setting determines the relative number of data streams passing through the interfaces.
-Table 30: Backup Routes Modes Items Description
+Table 31: Backup Routes Modes Items Description